Esri/arcgis-runtime-samples-android/kotlin/show-location-history/README.md

 ## How it works

-1. If necessary, request location permission from the operating system.
+1. Request location permission from the Android operating system.
 2. Create a graphics overlay to show each point and another graphics overlay for displaying the route line.
 3. Create a `SimulatedLocationDataSource` and initialize it with a polyline.
 Start the `SimulatedLocationDataSource` to begin receiving location updates.
 4. Use `simulatedLocationDataSource.addLocationChangedListener {...}` to handle location updates.